Eigenvector-based acceleration strategies for gradient-type methods: Extension to non-quadratic convex functions

 The backtracking process is based on a safeguarded quadratic interpolation.
 Given $0<\sigma_1 < \sigma_2 <1$ and setting $\widehat{d}_k = \sigma \alpha_k d_k$, the safeguarding procedure acts when the minimum of the one-dimensional quadratic $q(\cdot)$, such that $q(0)=f(x_k)$, $q(\beta)=f(x_k + \beta \widehat{d}_k)$, and $q'(0)= \nabla f(x_k)^\top \widehat{d}_k$, lies outside $[\sigma_1 \beta, \sigma_2 \beta]$, in which case the more conservative bisection strategy is preferred.
 Given a sequence $\{\eta_k\}_{k\in\N}$ such that $\eta_k >0$ for all $k$ and $\sum_{k\in\N}\eta_k \leq \eta <\infty$, the complete line search procedure is now described as:

 Regarding the algorithms in this section, we incorporate the LS (backtracking) described above into each of the iterative schemes considered in Section 3 to solve (\ref{genprb}) in the convex case.
 To be precise, at each algorithmic step where a new iterate is computed, the candidate point passes through the LS just before the assignment to obtain a step length $\sigma\alpha_k$ that guarantees that (\ref{roughLS}) holds.
-When the assignment is of type $x_{k+1}= x_k - \tau \alpha_k g_k$, then $d_k = -g_k$ and the trial step length is $\tau \alpha_k$.
-When it is of type $x_{k+1}= x_k+Vy_k$ then $d_k= Vy_k$ and the trial step length is set to 1.
-Concerning the line search above, a few remarks are in order.
-We point out that, based on the smoothness of $f$ and the presence of $\eta_k >0$, it is always possible to find after a finite number of reductions of $\beta$ a steplength $\sigma\alpha_k>0$ such that (\ref{roughLS}) holds.
-We also note that in the case of rejection of the first trial point, the next ones are computed along the same search direction.
-As a consequence, the gradient function is evaluated only once during the backtracking process.
-Finally, since the sequence $\{x_k\}_{k\in\N}$ generated by any of the considered extended algorithms to solve (\ref{genprb}) satisfies (\ref{roughLS}), it follows that for all $k\geq 0$
+When the assignment is of type $x_{k+1}= x_k - \sigma \alpha_k g_k$, then $d_k = -g_k$ and the trial step length is $\sigma \alpha_k$.
+When it is of type $x_{k+1}= x_k+V_m y_m$ then $d_k= V_m y_m$ and the trial step length is set to 1.